 Our founder Emil Possehl also wanted to encourage the work carried out by the citizens of Lübeck for good causes.
 Today the Foundation sponsors more than 300 registered non-profit organisations that enrich the life of the community in Lübeck.
-Almost half these organisations are sports clubs, which do important work with youth groups in addition to their sporting activities, and represent important social hubs in the city boroughs.
-The Foundation funds physical infrastructure, such as all-weather sports pitches, and finances part of the trainers’ salaries as well as sports equipment.
-We also provide financial assistance to charities and other initiatives organising social projects for people in all kinds of different areas.
+Almost half these organisations are sports clubs, which do important work with youth groups and represent important social hubs in the city boroughs.
+The Foundation also provides financial assistance to charities and other initiatives organising social projects for people in all kinds of different areas.
 So we also enable immigrants in Lübeck to gain access to the whole range of local educational offers, for instance.

 Since the beginning of the 20th century there has been a public beach or lido here to enable people to swim in the pond.
 In early 2000 there was a risk that the lido buildings could be pulled down and the land redeveloped for flats.

 But local residents quickly organised to oppose the changes.
 “Keep the lido - No demolition!” was the motto chosen by keen users of the beach, who formed an association in summer 2001 to prevent the sale and destruction of these historical bathing facilities in the old town.
 The way in which the lido was saved and is now run is an excellent example of what is possible when citizens join forces in support of a good cause.
 It was only with the help of many members and additional financial support from private foundations in Lübeck – including the Possehl Foundation – that the association could carry out all the modernisation work required to turn the beach into a popular meeting place with regular opening times and fair entrance prices.